JasperFx/wolverine/docs/guide/durability/marten/event-sourcing.md

     if (order.Items.TryGetValue(command.ItemName, out var item))
     {
+        item.Ready = true;

-        // Mark that this item is ready stream.AppendOne(new ItemReady(command.ItemName));
+        // Mark that the this item is ready stream.AppendOne(new ItemReady(command.ItemName));
     }
     else